nrajesh/sripriya-profile/README.md

 ## ✨ Features

--   **Book Showcase**: Displays a curated list of Sripriya Srinivasan's books, including original publications and translations.
+-   **Book Showcase**: Displays a curated list of Sripriya Srinivasan's books, including original publications and translations, on both the home page and a dedicated books page.
+-   **Advanced Search & Filtering**: The "Books" page allows users to search for books by tags, publisher, or original authors, and filter by a range of publication years.
+-   **Interactive Book Overlay**: Clicking a book opens a detailed view in an overlay, preventing page reloads and providing a seamless browsing experience.
+-   **Seamless Navigation**: Users can navigate between books directly from the overlay using arrow keys, on-screen buttons, or touch gestures (swipe left/right) on mobile devices.
 -   **Dynamic Theming**: Includes a theme switcher for light and dark modes to ensure a comfortable viewing experience for all users.
 -   **Responsive Design**: The layout is fully responsive and optimized for viewing on desktops, tablets, and mobile devices.
 -   **SEO and Social Sharing**: Optimized with metadata for search engines and rich previews when shared on social media platforms.